 Immunity is the ability of an organism to defend against pathogens and toxins and to avoid infections and diseases.
-This is basically provided by the immune system, which is composed primarily of individual cells spread throughout the body, rather than forming into organs.
-The immune system has two broad branches; innate and adaptive immunity.
-Adaptive immunity is also known as the specific immunity, which provides pathogen-specific immunity in vertebrates.
-Adaptive immune system is basically composed of T-lymphocyte and B-lymphocyte cells.
+Therefore, the immune system is the tissue system that controls our immunity.
+It comprises primarily of individual cells spread throughout the body.
+Thus, the immunity can be two types; innate immunity or adaptive immunity.
+Adaptive immunity is a synonym for specific immunity, which provides pathogen-specific immunity in vertebrates.
+Moreover, this adaptive immune system basically composes of T-lymphocyte and B-lymphocyte cells.
 And it is is very special as it is present only in vertebrates, and is able to recognize different foreign antigens in a very precise way.

 What is Humoral Immunity?

-Humoral immunity is also known as antibody-mediated immunity.
-It is mediated by antibody molecules secreted by the B- lymphocyte cells that can neutralize specific pathogens outside the cells.
-B-cells are bone marrow derived, and each cell makes only one kind of antibody which specifically reacts on a particular pathogen.
+Humoral immunity, also known as antibody-mediated immunity, is one branch of adaptative immunity that mediates by antibodies secreted by the B- lymphocyte cells.
+Humoral immunity works against specific pathogens outside the cells (extracellular pathogens).
+B-cells are bone marrow-derived, and each cell makes only one kind of antibody which specifically reacts on a particular pathogen.
 DNA rearrangement makes sure the antibody diversity.

 What is Cell Mediated Immunity?

 Each T-cell makes only one kind of T-cell antigen receptor.
-T-cell receptor is composed of four proteins, namely, two large (α) and two small (β) chains.
+Thus, the t-cell receptor has four proteins, namely, two large (α) and two small (β) chains.
 Each chain has constant and variable regions.
 The variable regions determine the specificity of the receptor toward a particular pathogen while the variable regions project outside helping to bind the T-cells to the antigen cell.
-The cell-mediated immune system is important as it eliminates tumor cells before they can grow and spread very much.
+Thus, the cell-mediated immune system is important as it eliminates tumour cells before they can grow and spread very much.
 This process is known as ‘immunological surveillance’.
-Also, when a tissue from an unrelated individual is introduced into another individual, this immune system will respond and kill the transplanted tissue immediately.
+Also, when tissue from an unrelated individual is introduced into another individual, this immune system will respond and kill the transplanted tissue immediately.

-What is the difference between Humoral and Cell Mediated Immunity?
+What is the Difference Between Humoral and Cell Mediated Immunity?